Certificate in Leadership, Management and Quality Initiatives in Intellectual Disability Services

 This programme is in high demand, places are limited to the first 20 eligible candidates who are offered a place on the programme.

-This course is for Registered Nurses working in Intellectual disability Services.
+This course is for Registered Nurses working in the Intellectual disability Services.

 It may be of interest to staff who would like to further their education whilst enhancing their leadership and management skills.
 The course is delivered over one semester.